cu-mkp/GR8975/_includes/syllabus.md

 **Lab 5: Feb 17 - GitHub lab**

-* Together with Dennis Tenen

-* Unix/cunix introduction and tutorial
+* Git/Github practice and troubleshooting

 **Week 6: Feb 22 - Version Control**

-The mess of mechanical reproduction: how to maintain control of content, issue, edition, "release"?
+The mess of digital reproduction: how to maintain control of content, issue, edition, "release"?
 How can digital tools accommodate textual “instability”?

 **In class on Feb 22:**